-- Make sure the Recorder/Player large control panel is open. - Press the Load... button, select the MIDI file you want to play, then click Open.
+- Make sure the Recorder/Player large control panel is open (or the Recording tab on the Touch Menu). - Press the Load... button, select the MIDI file you want to play, then click Open.
 Alternatively, you can press the Last button to load the MIDI file you used last.
 (Note that the MIDI file you load must have been recorded from the same organ within Hauptwerk, or must use the MIDI implementation shown via the View implementation ... button, otherwise it might not play back on the intended divisions/registration.)
 The name of the selected MIDI file will appear in the display. - Press the Play button to begin playback of your MIDI recording.